react-navigation/react-navigation.github.io/versioned_docs/version-6.x/deep-linking.md

 React Native provides a [`Linking`](https://reactnative.dev/docs/linking) to get notified of incoming links.
 React Navigation can integrate with the `Linking` module to automatically handle deep links.
 On Web, React Navigation can integrate with browser's `history` API to handle URLs on client side.
 See [configuring links](configuring-links.md) to see more details on how to configure links in React Navigation.

 While you don't need to use the `linking` prop from React Navigation, and can handle deep links yourself by using the `Linking` API and navigating from there, it'll be significantly more complicated than using the `linking` prop which handles many edge cases for you.
-So we don't recommend implmenting it by yourself.
+So we don't recommend implementing it by yourself.

 Below, we'll go through required configurations so that the deep link integration works.